-By the end of week 2 you should be comfortable and confident walking around the house and will probably be using only 1 crutch/stick indoors.
+By the end of week 2, you should be comfortable and confident walking around the house and will probably be using only one crutch / stick or none indoors.

-If you haven't mobilised outside the house you should be able to do so now.
+If you haven't mobilised outside the house, you should be able to do so now.
 Start by walking a few minutes in one direction and then back.
-Keep to sticks or crutches outdoors until you can walk without a limp.
+Keep to sticks or crutches outdoors until you can walk without a limp or until you are confident to go without them.
 Gradually increase the distance you walk each day.

-When negotiating a kerb place both crutches down first, then the operated leg followed by the non-operated leg.
+When negotiating a kerb, place both crutches down first, then the operated leg followed by the non-operated leg.
 Going up the kerb, put the non-operated leg first followed by the operated leg and then the crutches (the same as you would do for stairs/steps).